OpenID Connect (OIDC) Bearer token authentication

 If you set quarkus.oidc.client-id

-but your endpoint does not require remote access to one of OpenID Connect Provider endpoints (introspection, token acquisition, etc.) then do not set a client secret with the quarkus.oidc.credentials
+, but your endpoint does not require remote access to one of the OIDC provider endpoints (introspection, token acquisition, and so on), do not set a client secret with quarkus.oidc.credentials

-or similar properties as it will not be used.
+or similar properties because it will not be used.

 Sometimes, SecurityIdentity